SchlossLab/severe-CDI/paper/paper-gfm.md

 decisions.

 <!--
-rough estimate of treatment costs. exclude others like cost of 16S sequencing & deployment.
+rough estimate of treatment costs. exclude other costs like cost of 16S sequencing & deployment.
 current: everyone gets vancomycin.
 potential: patients flagged as severe get fidaxomicin. based on NNB, estimate how much money saved in averting severe outcomes.